 According to the IUCN Red List of Threatened Species, the Black Wallaroo, restricted to the sandstone country in the Northern Territory, is Near Threatened with extinction.
 The remainder of the species are widespread, common and considered of Least Concern.

-Kangaroos hiss and growl when alarmed, females make clicking noises to communicate with her offspring, and males ‘chuckle’ during courtship!
+Kangaroos hiss and growl when alarmed, females make clicking noises to communicate with their offspring, and males ‘chuckle’ during courtship!

 What’s Bush Heritage doing?

-We have kangaroos on most of our reserves and partnership properties, including Antilopine Kangaroos on Wunambal Gumberra country (Western Australia) and Warddeken (Northern Territory).
-We protect kangaroos by reducing competition by removing stock and controlling feral herbivores and feral predators.
-On many properties we're removing artificial watering points to return kangaroo numbers to a more sustainable level.
+We have kangaroos on most of our reserves and partnership properties, including Antilopine Kangaroos on Wunambal Gaambera country (Western Australia) and Warddeken (Northern Territory).
+We favour kangaroos by reducing competition (removing stock and controlling feral herbivores) and also control feral predators.
+On many properties we remove artificial watering points to return the landscape, including kangaroo numbers, to a more natural level.